Graduate Student Handbook

 - Center for Materials Research in Archaeology and Ethnography

-Ph.D. in Anthropology
+PhD in Anthropology

 The department admits a small number of students each year in order to maintain its character as a small department in which students and faculty are closely associated and to ensure as high a level of student financial support as possible.
-Graduate training is based on required courses in the history, theory, and method of anthropology and on elective courses available in the four subfields: sociocultural anthropology, linguistic anthropology, archaeology, and physical anthropology.
+Graduate training is based on required courses in the history, theory, writing, and methods of anthropology and on elective courses available in the four subfields: sociocultural anthropology, linguistic anthropology, archaeology and physical anthropology.
 Training for independent research is stressed, with particular emphasis on theoretical issues and fieldwork.

 Full tuition scholarships and teaching assistantships are awarded to entering doctoral students.
 Given satisfactory academic performance, this financial support is renewable for five years.
-After five years of funding, students are responsible for the post-resident tuition fees each semester.

 Phases of Study

-Coursework/Examination Stage: Years 1-3
+Coursework Stage: Years 1-2

 In this stage, the student: